 When men of the guard were not absent at sentry posts or on other assignment, they were to remain in the guardroom, fully clothed (including shoes), their weapons close at hand, ready to respond to any call.
-Sentry assignments were rotated through the 24-hour period, and supervised by the corporal.
+Sentry assignments were rotated through the twenty-four hour period, and supervised by the corporal.
 Men might also be detailed as messengers or for special assignments.
 All took their meals in the guardroom.

 A guardhouse, whether a separate building, a pair of buildings, or part of some other structure, served two purposes; to house prisoners and to house the guard of the day.
 Quarters for the guard usually adjoined the prison section, because one of the duties of the guard detail was to provide prison security.
 The chief furnishings in the guardroom would have included benches, shelves, and a platform bed for the men resting between assignments.
-Arm racks probably were common also, along with tables and benches.
+Weapon racks probably were common also, along with tables and benches.
 Fireplaces or stoves would have provided heat, and generally the guard claimed extra candles because of their need for nighttime lighting.
 Since the guard was the first line of attack against fire, leather buckets would have been readily at hand.